Donors like you are helping to grow the next generation of farmers in Canada!

 And Farmers Like Karel

-Karel Beijer, Apprenticeship Program alumni, apprenticed at Redtail Farms in Castor, Alberta:
+Karel Beijer, Apprenticeship Program alumnus, apprenticed at Redtail Farms in Castor, Alberta:

 “As a new farmer, I knew it would be difficult to start my own farm.
 I wanted to learn to raise cattle regeneratively, and conventional farming programs didn’t appeal to me.
 The Young Agrarians Apprenticeship Program was a great fit for accessing that knowledge and support from my mentors.
 Now I know how to build a farm that is more resilient in the face of climate change by diversifying with annuals, perennials, and trees, and how to capture and store water to support life in dryer times.
 I feel confident being able to raise the animals and take on the production side of farming, and I have an incredible support network of mentors and peers that I can reach out to anytime.”